chainstack/docs/docs/tutorials/cronos/nft-dutch-auction-contract-with-hardhat.md

 ### Interact with the contract

-Now that your contract is verified, CronoScan is effectively a front end instance for your contract.
+Now that your contract is verified, Cronoscan is effectively a front end instance for your contract.

 ## Conclusion